digidotcom/python-suitcase/docs/getting_started.rst

     pip install suitcase

-This will install the library as well as any libraries dependended on by suitcase.
+This will install the library as well as any libraries depended on by Suitcase.

 The library is tested to work on the following python versions: